mountaindboz/DroughtData/README.md

 -   `drt_add_yr_assign()`: Adds year assignment information to a data frame.
 The year assignment information is used in the analyses for the Drought Synthesis.
+-   `drt_replace_rl()`: Replaces values measured below the analytical reporting limit with a random number
 -   `drt_color_pal_drought()` and `drt_color_pal_yrtype()`: Apply custom
     color palettes to the figures used in the Drought Synthesis report